top of page

 Introduction

-Welcome to my website.
 I am a flute maker based in Tubbercurry, South Sligo, Ireland.

-South Sligo & the surrounding areas have a rich history of Traditional Irish music with many generations of great musicians & composers hailing locally (particularly flute & fiddle players).
+South Sligo & the surrounding areas have a rich history of traditional Irish music with many generations of great musicians & composers hailing locally (particularly flute & fiddle players).

 I have a long involvement personally in Irish music & have been playing flutes of one sort or another for over 30 years.